 On April 15, 2015, EPA classified the San Joaquin Valley as Moderate nonattainment for the 2012 PM2.5 Standards.
-In accordance with Section 93.109(i)(3) of the conformity rule, if a 2012 PM2.5 nonattainment area has adequate or approved SIP budgets that address the annual 1997 PM2.5 standards, it must use the budget test until new 2012 PM2.5 standard budgets are found adequate or approved.
 When using the budget test, the attainment year must be analyzed (e.g. 2021).
 In addition, in areas that have approved or adequate budgets for the 1997 annual PM2.5 standards, consistency with those budgets must also be determined.
-The attainment year of 2021 must be modeled.
-The San Joaquin Valley 2018 PM2.5 Plan includes a reclassification request to Serious for the 2012 PM2.5 standards with an attainment deadline of 2025.
-Therefore, the attainment year 2025 must be modeled for the "upcoming budget test", should EPA approve the request for a later attainment year and/or find the new 2012 PM2.5 budgets adequate.
+On [Update when published in June 2021], EPA issued proposed approval of the Moderate Area 2016 PM2.5 Plan, portions of the 2018 PM2.5 SIP pertaining to moderate nonattainment of the 2012 PM2.5 standards, and the reclassification request to serious nonattainment.
+Final action is still pending at this time.
+The attainment year of 2022 must be modeled.
+The San Joaquin Valley 2018 PM2.5 Plan includes serious area budgets for the 2012 PM2.5 standards with an attainment deadline of 2025; therefore, the attainment year 2025 must be modeled should EPA approve or find the new 2012 PM2.5 budgets adequate.